fermisurfaces/IFermi/paper.md

 It defines the surface in reciprocal space that divides unoccupied and occupied states at zero temperature.
-The topology of the Fermi surface impacts a variety of quantum phenomena including superconductivity, topological insulation, and ferromagnetism, and can be used to predict the complex behaviour of systems without requiring more detailed computations.
+The topology of the Fermi surface impacts a variety of quantum phenomena including superconductivity, topological insulation, and ferromagnetism, and it can be used to predict the complex behaviour of systems without requiring more detailed computations.
-For example: (i) large nested Fermi sheets are characteristic of charge density ordering [@cdw]; (ii) the size and position of Fermi pockets are indicators of high-performance thermoelectrics [@thermoelectrics]; and (iii) the average group velocities across the Fermi surface control the sensitivity of materials for dark matter detection [@darkmatter].
+For example: (i) large nested Fermi sheets are a characteristic of charge density ordering [@cdw];
+(ii) the size and position of Fermi pockets are indicators of high-performance thermoelectrics [@thermoelectrics]; and (iii) the average group velocities across the Fermi surface control the sensitivity of materials for dark matter detection [@darkmatter].
-IFermi is Python library for the generation, analysis, and visualisation of Fermi surfaces that we believe will facilitate sophisticated analyses of Fermi surface properties.
+IFermi is Python library for the generation, analysis, and visualisation of Fermi surfaces that can facilitate sophisticated analyses of Fermi surface properties.

 # Statement of need